santiment/academy/src/docs/metrics/index.md

 <Resource title="Deprecated and Renamed Metrics">

-There are metrics that are deprecated, scheduled for deprecation, or the metrics are available under a new name and the old name should be not used.
+There are metrics that are deprecated, scheduled for deprecation, or available under a new name where the old name should not be used.

 - [Deprecated Metrics](/metrics/deprecated-metrics)
 - [Renamed Metrics](/metrics/renamed-metrics)